 The Illinois Staples

 As a School Counselor, I always encourage students to apply to at least one in-state public school.
-For Illinois residents, this is vital for financial aid: the Monetary Award Program (MAP) grant is only available to students who stay in-state.
+For Illinois residents, this is vital for financial aid because the Monetary Award Program (MAP) grant is only available to students who stay in-state.

 1. Eastern Illinois University (Charleston, IL): EIU offers a classic, mid-sized campus environment.
 Their Theatre Program aligns well with our school’s Fine Arts curriculum, making it an excellent option for students seeking a close-knit community and proximity to home.

-2. Southern Illinois University-Carbondale (SIUC): A comprehensive research university with a rural, vibrant energy.
+2. Southern Illinois University-Carbondale (SIUC): In contrast to EIU’s mid-sized feel, SIUC operates as a comprehensive research university with a rural, vibrant energy.
 They have unique niche programs in Aviation, Horticulture/Cannabis, and Fermentation.
-Students with an IEP should submit their documentation before enrolling to ensure support is in place on Day 1.
+Additionally, students with an IEP should submit their documentation before enrolling to ensure support is in place on Day 1.

 For 2025-2026, 42 Students applied to EIU and 21 applied to SIUC.